 Shoulder Ultrasound

-Mohamed Salah Ayyad, Alrawy Ali Mohammad and Khaled Taha
+Mohamed Salah Ayyad¹, Alrawy Ali Mohammad¹, Khaled Taha¹ and Robin Smithuis²

-We will discuss the sonographic anatomy of the shoulder, the examination protocol with patient positioning and common pathology.
+We will review the sonographic anatomy of the shoulder, outline the examination protocol—including proper patient positioning—and discuss common pathologies encountered during shoulder ultrasound.

 Anatomy

-An important stabilizer of the glenohumeral joint is the rotator cuff formed by the subscapular tendon anteriorly, the supraspinatus tendon superiorly and the infraspinatus and teres minor tendon posteriorly.
+A key stabilizer of the glenohumeral joint is the rotator cuff, which is composed of the subscapularis tendon anteriorly, the supraspinatus tendon superiorly, and the infraspinatus and teres minor tendons posteriorly.

-Of these latter two tendons, only the infraspinatus tendon is partly shown in this illustration.
+Of these posterior tendons, only the infraspinatus tendon is partially visible in this illustration.

 The normal anatomy is also discussed here.